ChangfuXu/SMCoEdge/README.md

 @inproceedings{xu2023smcoedge,
-  title={SMCoEdge: Simultaneous Multi-server Offloading for Collaborative Mobile Edge Computing}, author={Xu, Changfu and Li, Yupeng and Chu, Xiaowen and Zou, Haodong and Jia, Weijia and Wang, Tian}, booktitle={International Conference on Algorithms and Architectures for Parallel Processing}, pages={73--91}, year={2023}, organization={Springer}
+  title={SMCoEdge: Simultaneous Multi-server Offloading for Collaborative Mobile Edge Computing}, author={Xu, Changfu and Li, Yupeng and Chu, Xiaowen and Zou, Haodong and Jia, Weijia and Wang, Tian}, booktitle={The 23rd International Conference on Algorithms and Architectures for Parallel Processing (ICA3PP 2023)}, pages={73--91}, year={2023}, organization={Springer}